AmbireTech/adex-protocol/README.md

 #### Alternative implementations

-@TODO explain that you might build a validator stack to follow the same protocol, or implement a different need altogether
+The validator stack is, like anything else in the AdEx protocol, modular and replaceable.

-The validator stack could be implemented in other ways, to fill a different set of requirements.
+Alternative validator stack implementations can be created, and can be useful for optimizing for particular flows/workloads.

-It doesn't have to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), although you could chose to follow the same protocol by implementing the same RESTful APIs.
+In order to maintain compatibility with the existing AdEx infrastructure (the dApp and the SDK), you don't need to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), but you need to implement the same RESTful APIs.

 ### SDK